You-Gao/Blog/README.md

 ## My Blog
 I wanted a blog, this is the blog using jekyll and github pages.

+## Frontmatter

+---
+date: most important, used for sorting when using liquid
+layout: selects the template in _layouts
+name: used to generate collection link
+comment: used to generate collection comment

+photos
+img_location: used for hover and also for the src. (relative path from url)

+jekyll seo
+title: used to set title otherwise defaults to file name
+description: used to set description of the page
+keywords: used to set keywords in head

+---

 ## Installation

 ### Prerequisites